inaka/guidelines/README.md

 * Maintains [monthly meetings](MONTHLY-MEETINGS.md) with the CTO
 * Maintains weekly meetings with all PMs and CTO to coordinate ops priorities.
 * Writing and maintaining Disaster Recovery Plan documentation for all projects.
 Link located at Operations Hipchat room.
-* Keep the team members on inaka.net updated.
+* Keeps the list of team members on inaka's website up to date.

 #### QA